 Existing Zambian Rail Network

 To understand what the Lobito Corridor extension would add, it is necessary to understand what already exists.
 Zambia's rail network was built in the colonial era, primarily to serve the copper mines, and its basic structure has changed remarkably little since independence in 1964.
-The network is operated by two principal entities: Railway Systems of Zambia (RSZ), which operates the legacy network originally built by the colonial-era Rhodesia Railways, and the Tanzania-Zambia Railway Authority (TAZARA), which operates the Chinese-built line to Dar es Salaam.
+The network is operated by two principal entities: Zambia Railways Limited (ZRL), which operates the legacy network originally built by the colonial-era Rhodesia Railways, and the Tanzania-Zambia Railway Authority (TAZARA), which operates the Chinese-built line to Dar es Salaam.
+Railway Systems of Zambia was a private concessionaire whose concession was revoked; it should not be described as the current operator.

 TAZARA